kimmobrunfeldt/howto-everything/cloudflare-pros-cons.md

 A few concerns:

 * I'm a bit worried what their real business model is or if they will change it later

+    They have been profitable for a good while already but still I don't get how they can have fixed prices for a volume-based product.

 * I wouldn't use CloudFlare's small plans if the backing origin server costs could be potentially really high

     For example if I have traffic 100TB/month and the origin server in S3, I wouldn't